 You acknowledge that the Confidential Information and any derivatives thereof which contain or reflect such information (including, without limitation, all copies, extracts and portions thereof) is and shall remain the sole property of the respective disclosing party.
 Nothing contained herein may be construed as granting you any rights, by license or otherwise, to any of the disclosing parties' Confidential Information and/or derivatives thereof.

-You authorise Q Advisors and the Target to disclose your contact details and other information provided by you to the Companies and the Vendors and you acknowledge that such disclosure may impact confidentiality and data protection standards.
+You authorise Q Advisors and the Target to disclose your contact details and other information provided by you to the Vendors and Q Advisors warrant that the Vendors are bound to confidentiality as in regard to the interest and participation of you to the Potential Transaction and Q Advisors warrant that the Vendors are aware of the restrictions set forth by the prohibition of insider trading and will during the duration of the project Signal refrain from purchasing and selling securities of HUBER+SUHNER AG or from communicating such information to any other person under circumstances in which is reasonably foreseeable that such person is likely to purchase or sell such securities. .

-You authorise Q Advisors, the Companies and the Vendors and their Representatives to communicate with you, your Group Entities and your Representatives electronically.
-You acknowledge the risks inherent to electronic communication, including (without limitation) manipulation, transmission failures, lack of integrity, data corruption by viruses etc. and understand that Q Advisors, the Companies, the Vendors and their Representatives will not be liable should any of these risks materialise.
+You authorise Q Advisors, the Companies and the Vendors and their Representatives to communicate with you, your Representatives electronically.
+You acknowledge the risks inherent to electronic communication, including (without limitation) manipulation, transmission failures, lack of integrity, data corruption by viruses etc. and understand that Q Advisors, the Companies, the Vendors and their Representatives will not be liable should any of these risks materialise as long as Q Advisors have applied the necessary care by using electronic communication.

 In exercising your rights and performing your obligations hereunder, you shall, to the extent necessary, at all times comply with all applicable data protection and privacy laws and regulations, as may be amended and updated from time to time, and shall not do or omit to do anything which has the effect of placing Q Advisors, the Target, the Vendors or their Representatives in breach of any such laws or regulations.
+At the same time Q Advisors, warrant to comply with all applicable data protection and privacy laws and regulations and to cause the Target, the Vendors or their Representatives to do as such.

 You recognize that this Agreement is – apart from the Companies – also to the benefit of the Vendors and their affiliates which shall be third-party beneficiaries of this Agreement entitled to exercise the rights and obligations of this Agreement.